Urban Rivals: History

-Urban Rivals is a multiplayer trading card game which was created by Acute Games.
-The very first versions of the game were based on iMode and Wap mobile platforms.
+Urban Rivals is a multiplayer trading card game which was created by Acute Games (previously known as Boostr).
+The very first versions of the game were based on iMode and WAP mobile platforms.
 In 2006, the game was ported onto the internet, integrating major improvements to its gameplay.
 Mobile versions for iPhone and Android were launched respectively in 2010 and 2011.

 General information

 Urban Rivals is an online multiplayer card game.
 Each card represents a character (many of which are based on real people or well-known fictional characters).
 Each character has specific Power and Damage values, and belongs to a clan.
-Each clan has a special bonus, which is shared by all the cards in that clan.
+Each clan has a special bonus, which is shared by every card in that clan.
 Most cards also have abilities that aid in battles, some of which counter or are triggered by other cards' abilities.

-Free registration gives a player 8 character cards; more cards can be purchased later using the in-game currency, 'Clintz', or through random packs using premium currency, Credits.
+Free registration gives a player 8 character cards; more cards can be purchased later using the in-game currency, called 'Clintz', or through random packs using the premium currency, called Credits.
 4 new characters are added every two weeks, and included in the 'New Blood' pack in the shop, which contains the 35 most recent additions to the game.
 In addition, every year, a new clan is released.
 During the introduction of the new clan, 4 (previously 6) new characters from that clan are added to every release for the first two weeks.

 The game uses affiliate marketing to encourage existing players to recruit or sponsor new players.

 An associated webcomic is posted occasionally on the Urban Rivals official website.
 Sometimes this comic gives out hints of a new character or clan.

 The last Flash client for Urban Rivals was as3 which, unlike its predecessor, featured ambient music, additional sound effects, and animations displaying the effects of the characters' abilities.
 When the game transitioned to HTML5, all features from the previous client have been retained.